-How To Build Topic Clusters Without Keyword Cannibalization
+How To Build Content Clusters Without Keyword Cannibalization

-Building topical authority with clustered content helps you showcase the breadth and depth of your business’s knowledge.
+Building topical authority with clustered content helps you showcase the breadth and depth of your business’s knowledge and organize your content.
 But it can also lead to accidental keyword cannibalization.
 Here’s what you need to know about safely building topic clusters.

 7 m read

 Search engines rely on keywords to index your web pages and match them to relevant queries, but you need to integrate these search terms strategically.
-If multiple web pages focus on the same keywords, the pages end up competing for ranking and dragging down your overall SEO efforts.
+If multiple web pages focus on the same keywords, the pages end up competing for ranking and dragging down your overall search engine optimization (SEO) efforts.
 The solution?
-Planning and organizing content using topic clusters so each piece targets a single keyword and has a clear purpose.
+Planning and organizing content around topic clusters so each piece targets a single keyword and has a clear purpose.
 This technique helps you cover topics thoroughly while avoiding keyword cannibalization.

-Below, you’ll learn to build effective topic clusters for new and established sites.
+Below, you’ll learn to build effective content clusters for new and established sites.
 I’ll illustrate how to choose cluster topics, build a pillar page, and develop supporting content.
-With this approach in your toolkit, you can create a finely tuned, SEO-friendly website that improves visibility and user experience.
+With this approach in your toolkit, you can create a finely tuned, SEO-friendly site structure that improves visibility and user experience.

-A topic cluster is a collection of thematically related content.
+A content cluster is a collection of thematically related content that is linked together to illustrate topical authority and simplify site navigation.
 It consists of a pillar page that provides an overview of the topic and supporting cluster pieces that shed light on subtopics.

-Topic clusters provide in-depth coverage of a subject and use internal links to guide users and search engines between the various content pieces.
-A topic cluster:
+Content clusters provide in-depth coverage of a subject and use internal links to guide users and search engines between the various pages.
+A content cluster:

 • Signals expertise to search engines.
-Instead of taking a cursory glance at a topic, you dive in deep, demonstrating extensive knowledge and boosting your E-E-A-T for ranking purposes.
+Instead of taking a cursory glance at a topic, you dive in deep, demonstrating extensive knowledge and boosting your E-E-A-T for ranking and citation opportunities.

 • Provides in-depth topic coverage to engage users.
 Audiences who land on your pillar page can follow links to relevant pages, explore your site, and continue to learn about the subject.

 • Guides your content creation.
-A topic cluster approach gives you a list of related sub-topics to fill your editorial calendar, efficiently scaling your content inventory.
+A content cluster approach gives you a list of related sub-topics to fill your editorial calendar, efficiently scaling your content inventory.

 You can have any number of topic clusters on your site, as long as they relate to your core business.
 A tutoring company might build clusters around early learning, middle school learning, college preparation, and choosing the right tutoring service.